About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-Nikon professional cameras are the finest in the industry for wildlife photography, studio, portraiture, or sports.
-These cameras have remained at the top of the food chain, since 2012, for capturing the moment and perfecting the capture with the finest color fidelity and widest dynamic range available of any manufacturer.
-Nikon cameras are consistently “best in class,” from Base ISO performance (D850), to low-light performance (D5), to most complete APS-C offering (D500), capped-off with the finest focus tracking available + rugged build quality (ALL).
+Nikon professional DSLRs have defined excellence in the industry for wildlife photography, studio, portraiture, and sports, for quite awhile now.
+Nikon cameras consistently offer “best in class” Base ISO performance (D850), low-light performance (D5), as well as most complete APS-C offering (D500), capped-off with the finest focus tracking available + rugged build quality (ALL).
 Nikon empowers the photographer with optimal tools for capturing the moment, with each shutter actuation rendering the finest color fidelity and widest dynamic range available.
 In a nutshell, Nikon enables the discriminating photographer to nail a once-in-a-lifetime shot like no other.
-Nikon cameras simply deliver—and its a good feeling to know you have one (or more) at-the-ready when you go out there.
+Nikon cameras simply deliver—and it’s a good feeling to know you have one (or more) of these tools ready to go when you’re out there.

 See @ Nikon: Nikon D850